 It would take a lot of work to make a house or room block bass vibration.
-To absorb as much vibration as possible, you would need to increase the mass of walls, ceilings, floors, and other surfaces.
+Increase the mass of walls, ceilings, floors, and other surfaces to absorb more vibration.

 I heard of someone who built a room within a room.
 This is how many people make their home theatre rooms.
 The room is built around the space where the theatre will be located and leaves an air gap between walls.
 To absorb vibrations, you’d fill the walls with acoustic insulation foam.

 Other Methods to Bass Noise reduction

 These methods are great for blocking outside noise and bass.
 These are other ways to reduce vibrations from the wall and cabinets.

 - You can replace your down-firing subwoofers with front-firing ones.
 Down-firing subs produce higher vibrations.

 - Soundproof your apartment using soundproof doors and windows.